Brennan-Clinch/Project2/World Analysis.md

 trees along with letting the trees grow independently can lower our variance we are using for prediction.

+So let's set up our random forest using repeated 5-fold cross validation with mtry being 1,2,3.

 ``` r
 fitrf <- train(shares~num_imgs*num_videos*average_token_length*title_sentiment_polarity,method = "rf",data = trainData,
              trControl = ctrl,
              metric = "RMSE",
              tuneGrid = data.frame(mtry = 1:3))
 ```

+So our model here is **Random Forest**

 # Model Comparison